newrelic/newrelic-quickstarts/docs/install-spec.md

 # Install Plan File Schema

-Install plans define how to install agents, integrations, and instrumentation for a Quickstart.
-They’re defined once in the /install directory and then are referencable in Quickstart’s config.yml by using the install-plan field.
+Install plans define how to install agents, integrations, and instrumentation for a quickstart.
+They’re defined once in the /install directory and then are referencable in the quickstart’s config.yml by using the install-plan field.

 ## Filename format